liruoteng/FlowNet/README.md

 This repo has been tested under Ubuntu 14.04, CUDA 8 on NVIDIA GTX1080.

-For those who want to know how to read/write/visualize flow file '.flo', please refer another repo of [Optical Flow Toolkit](https://github.com/liruoteng/OpticalFlowToolkit)
+For those who want to know how to read/write/visualize flow file '.flo', please refer another repo of mine: [Optical Flow Toolkit](https://github.com/liruoteng/OpticalFlowToolkit)

 ##